The One Ocean Expedition 2025 - 2026

 A Challenging Route

-As a proud ambassador of the UN Decade of Ocean Science, the Statsraad Lehmkuhl will visit 20 different ports in Europe, the USA, Central, and South America.
+As a proud ambassador of the UN Decade of Ocean Science, the Statsraad Lehmkuhl will visit 26 different ports over three continents.

 Open Legs for the Public

 Many of the legs of the One Ocean Expedition 2025-2026 will be chartered by the expedition’s partners, but there will also be legs with regular ticket sales for the public.
-Ticket sales for the open legs will start in the summer of 2024.
+Se all open voyages here.

 A Floating University